What is hepatitis?

 How do I know if I have hepatitis B?

 Hepatitis B is diagnosed with blood tests.
 These blood tests can tell the difference between recent and chronic, and current and past infection.
+Everyone 18 years of age and older should be tested for hepatitis B infection at least once in their lifetime.
+Certain people should be tested more often.

 How is hepatitis B treated?